Skip to main content

 By Emily Sallee

 The University of Kentucky Office of Nationally Competitive Awards has announced that biology and health, society and populations senior Hannah Thomas in the College of Arts and Sciences has been awarded a Fulbright Canada-MITACS Globalink Research Internship in the program’s first year.
-Through this highly competitive opportunity, students undertake advanced research projects in Canada for 10 to 12
+Through this highly competitive opportunity, students undertake advanced research projects in Canada for 10 to 12 weeks in their area of interest.

 By Jenny Wells-Hosley